 In fact, sometimes doing good for yourself, putting your money where it will have a rippling effect, turns that “something for you” into “something for everyone.”
 That’s the power of positivity!

 The David Wolfe Shop knows the importance of helping others.

-That’s why a portion of proceeds from the shop goes towards The Fruit Tree Planting Foundation, which David Wolfe founded.
+So that’s why a portion of proceeds from the shop goes towards The Fruit Tree Planting Foundation, which David Wolfe founded.

 The Fruit Tree Planting Foundation (FTPF) is dedicated to planting a total of 18 billion fruit trees around the world.
 That’s about 3 trees for every person alive in 2018.